The Economy’s Impact on HR in 2026 (And How to Respond)

 • Audit your employer brand.
 What do candidates hear about your organization?
 Are you positioned competitively for the talent you need?

 • Speed up your hiring process.
 In competitive markets, slow processes lose candidates.
-Identify bottlenecks and eliminate them.
+Find the bottlenecks and remove them.
+A purpose-built applicant tracking system like Recruit CRM is what I’d reach for to cut time-to-hire when you’re chasing scarce candidates.

 • Get creative with sourcing.
 Traditional job boards may not reach passive candidates.
 Employee referrals, industry events, and targeted outreach often work better.